Learn about tools that will help you create your unique style

-Tints are a quick and easy way to apply a color to grouped objects and symbol instances.
+Tints are a quick and easy way to apply a color to grouped objects and component instances.
 They are particularly useful when you need to adjust the color of a semi-filled layer or a complex icon (see the demo below).

 The Tints section appears in the Inspector only when you select a group object or a component.

 Unlike other styling options, you can apply only one tint to an object.

 Tint overrides can be handy, for instance, when you are designing tabs or panels with elements that can have different states expressed through different colors.

 Note that before using tint overrides you should add default tints.

-The demo below shows three instances of the same symbol.
+The demo below shows three instances of the same component.
 We first applied a tint override to a nested element, then switched to the component edit mode and modified the default tint.
 In the latter case, the change applied only to the instances without the override.